Code-Institute-Submissions/deenafe-lets-play-quiz_NovResub/README.md

 * The quiz questions comprises of 10 question with each question having 4 answer options.
 * Only one answer can be selected for each question.
 An answer is selected by clicking on a button that comes before the answer.
-* When an answer is selected, the outline of the auestion and answers group will highlight with a thicker border.
+* When an answer is selected, the outline of the question and corresponding answers group will highlight with a thicker border.

 ![](docs/questions.png)

 ### *Submit button*

-* The submit button when clicked allows the quiz question to be assessed to confirm the correct answers.
+* Upon clicking the submit button, a function checks to ensure that all questions were answered.
+* The submit button also prompts validation that all questions were answered before checking for correct answers.
+If all questions are not answered, the user gets an alert on the screen with the following message "Please select at least one answer for each question".
+* If all questions are answered, then the answers selected by the user will be checked to determine which questions were answered correctly.
-* Clicking the button displays a pop up with the score obtained by the user.
+* Based on the number of correct answers, the score obtained by the user will be displayed in a pop up along with an image.

 ![](docs/submitbtn.png)